 Alex Rocco, mobster Moe Greene in ‘The Godfather,’ was a bookie arrested three times and served jail time for a brawl.

 Thomas J. Watson, the founder of IBM, was convicted in 1912 of criminal violations of the Sherman Antitrust Act.
-His conviction was later overturned on appeal.
+His criminal conviction was later overturned on appeal.

 Former White Sox catcher and Hall of Famer Carlton Fisk was charged in 2012 with DUI after police in New Lenox said they found him passed out in a pickup truck in a farm field.
 In addition to DUI, Fisk was charged with improper lane use and illegal transport of alcohol.

 Randy Travis was arrested and charged with DWI in Tioga, Texas, after officers found the singer lying on the road after crashing his 1998 Pontiac Trans Am.
 Travis was also reportedly completely naked, though a sheriff’s office spokesman was unclear on “whether Travis was discovered naked or somehow disrobed later.”

 Flavor Flav, the rapper and reality TV personality, real name William Jonathan Drayton Jr., was arrested in Las Vegas around 3:30 a.m.
 Wednesday, Oct.
 18, 2012 after a domestic argument.
 According to a police report obtained by the Associated Press, he is accused of throwing his fiancee to the floor twice and wielding two knives while chasing and threatening to kill her 17-year-old son.

 Fiona Apple was arrested at an immigration checkpoint in Texas on charges of possessing hashish.

 Sally Struthers was arrested on suspicion of operating a vehicle under the influence of alcohol in Ogunquit, Maine.